Wednesday Evening Adult Class:

 A NEW KIND OF CHRISTIANITY – Ten Questions that are Transforming the Faith

-This class, taught by Ernie Hess, will meet on Wednesday evenings at 7 p.m. in the Oak Room beginning November 1.
-While reading McClaren’s book is of benefit, his essentials ideas will be presented for discussion each week, so reading the book is not necessary to participate in the class.
+This class, taught by Pastor Ernie Hess, meets on Wednesday evenings at 7 p.m. in the Oak Room.
+While reading McLaren’s book is of benefit, his essentials ideas will be presented for discussion each week, so reading the book is not necessary to participate in the class.

 BRIAN D. MCLAREN is an author, speaker, pastor, and networker among innovative Christian leaders, thinkers, and activists.
 His groundbreaking books include A New Kind of Christian, A Generous Orthodoxy, The Secret Message of Jesus, Everything Must Change, Naked Spirituality, and We Make the Road By Walking.
 Visit the author online at www.brianmcclaren.net.